hamirmahal/Vim-for-Vim/README.md

 `$` moves the cursor to the end of a line.

+`%` moves the cursor between matching opening and closing parantheses, square brackets, and curly braces.

 `^` moves the cursor to the first nonempty character on a line.

 `dd` deletes the current line.